 Concentrations of toxic metals and organic compounds in sediment are monitored by the TCEQ.
 The highest concentrations of toxics were found in the Houston Ship Channel, depicted in this chart and data table.
 Sediment samples are collected and analyzed for toxics only a few times a year.
-In order to have enough samples to average for a grade, 15 years of data for organics (2001-2015) and 15 years of data for metals (2001-2015) were grouped together.
+In order to have enough samples to average for a grade, 15 years of data for organics (2003-2017) and 15 years of data for metals (2003-2017) were grouped together.
 Grades for toxics in the Houston Ship Channel, based on the limited available data, were assigned based on how many sediment samples exceeded the screening level in the last 15 years.
+There were not enough data for organic toxins in Galveston Bay for a grade, but the Houston Ship Channel grade maintained a grade of B for the second year in a row.
 Dioxin samples did not have the same thresholds set, so were evaluated according to the best professional judgement of scientists familiar with the San Jacinto Waste Pit contamination.